Calvineries/lego-external-tools/README.md

 LEGO® Indiana Jones™: The Original Adventures|✅|✅ LEGO® Batman™: The Videogame|✅|✅
 LEGO® Star Wars™ III - The Clone Wars|✅|✅
-LEGO® Batman™ 2: DC Super Heroes|✅|-
+LEGO® Pirates of the Caribbean: The Video Game|✅|✅ LEGO® Batman™ 2: DC Super Heroes|✅|-
 LEGO® The Lord of the Rings™|✅|-
 LEGO® City Undercover|✅|✅